+McVeigh, Rory.
 Social movement theorists in the U.S. have focused considerable attention on the question of how a collectivity, given a common interest, organizes in pursuit of a collective good.
-Meanwhile, their European counterparts have primarily focused on group grievances and on the way in which structural change generates new mobilization potentials, that is, on groups of individuals sharing common interests that could be potentially activated by social movement organizers (see Cohen 1985; Klandermans 1984).
+Meanwhile, their European counterparts have primarily focused on group grievances and on the way in which structural change generates new mobilization potentials, that is, on groups of individuals sharing common interests that could be potentially activated by social movements.
 I explore the role of social structure in the promotion of interest distributions, which refer to how political preferences on various issues are distributed within a given community.

 The Journal of Social Structure (JoSS) is an electronic journal of the International Network for Social Network Analysis (INSNA).
 It is designed to facilitate timely dissemination of state-of-the-art results in the interdisciplinary research area of social structure.

-SOCIAL STRUCTURE AND PERSONAL DEVELOPMENT - Professor Gregory Elliott.
-This is a course which investigates the relationship between one's place in the social structure and one's own, individual personal growth.
-The basic premise of this course is that people must learn how to be members of society.
+SOCIAL STRUCTURE AND PERSONAL DEVELOPMENT - The basic premise of this course is that people must learn how to be members of society.
 Successful assimilation serves two goals: it encourages the maintenance and growth of the social system, and it gives each person a sense of his or her location within the social structure.
-Part of our analysis will focus on this socialization process.
-We will examine the development of the individual from infancy through adulthood, the impact of family, school, occupation, and social class on personal growth and social opportunities for advancement.
-We will study the social antecedents to alienation.
+Analysis will focus on the socialization process, the development of the individual from infancy through adulthood, the impact of family, school, occupation, and social class on personal growth and social opportunities for advancement.
+The course will also study the social antecedents to alienation.

 Social Structure & Mobility in Economic Development Neil J. Smelser, Seymour Martin Lipset.

 Transition from School to Work: Individual Life Courses Within Social Structures (Issues In Education) - Chew Siew Ghee.

 Marginality, Power and Social Structure : Issues in Race, Class, and Gender Analysis (Research in Race and Ethnic Relations) - Rutledge Dennis.

 Change And Stability: Cross-national Analysis Of Social Structure And Personality Melvin L. Kohn.